cyprainlioneljr-cloud/Entraguard/screenshots/README.md

 | 25-au-delegation-denied.png | 2 | Same admin denied on user outside the AU: the boundary working |
 | 26-au-audit-trail.png | 2 | Audit log: three correlated entries for the allowed reset, attributed to the scoped admin |
 | 27-group-based-licensing.png | 2 | P2 inherited via all 8 dynamic groups, 26/100 assigned |

-**Note:** Screenshot 01 was not captured; the tenant-creation path changed twice during Sprint 1 (documented in AD-001).
-Index numbering starts at 02.